hdzhong/Quizlet-But-Worse/README.md

 - As a user, I want to be able to save my flashcard sets and individual cards
 - As a user, when I open the app, I want the option to be able to load my previous sets
 - As a user, I want to be able to play a game where I try to correctly match the front of the card with the definition

+### Phase 3
+- As a user, I want to be able to add multiple flashcards to a flashcard set in a GUI
+- As a user, I want to be able to add multiple flashcard sets to the library in a GUI
+- As a user, I want to be able to visually see all my sets and flashcards
+- As a user, I want to be able to load and save the state of the application